MustafaKullab/MustafaKullab/README.md

 ## 👋 About Me

-I'm a **Computer Systems Engineering student** and **Full Stack Web Developer** who enjoys turning ideas into practical web applications.
+I'm a **Computer Systems Engineering student** and **Full Stack Web Developer** focused on building modern and responsive web applications.

-My journey started with **HTML, CSS, and JavaScript**, grew through **Vue.js and frontend application development**, and eventually expanded into backend development with **Node.js, Express.js, MongoDB, REST APIs, and authentication**.
+My journey started with **HTML, CSS, and JavaScript**, then moved into **Vue.js**, state management, REST APIs, and full-stack development with **Node.js, Express.js, and MongoDB**.

-I care about building interfaces that feel good to use and backend systems that are structured, maintainable, and reliable.
+I enjoy turning ideas into complete applications — from responsive interfaces and frontend architecture to APIs, authentication, and database integration.

 > **Build.
-Break.
 Learn.
 Improve.
 Repeat.**

 ---